josephWoodland/beer.com/README.md

 - Adobe font Typekit - I used the Adobe font library for the font family on the website.

-- Google fonts - I used Google fonts for one of the font families on the website.
-  - <span id="#design-classes"></span>

 ## CSS Pseudo-classes